FriedbergLab/GOThresher/README.md

 GOThresher requires an obo formatted version of the Gene Ontology.
 Depending on your needs, this would usually be one of [go-basic.obo](http://purl.obolibrary.org/obo/go/go-basic.obo) or [go.obo](http://purl.obolibrary.org/obo/go.obo).
 For more details and to download either the most recent daily version or the latest version go to the [Gene Ontology website](http://geneontology.org/page/download-ontology).

+Additionally, a config file that defines parameters to generate mapping files is required.
+This will be a `.ini.` file, which can be downloaded from [here](https://github.com/FriedbergLab/GOThresher/blob/master/gothresher.ini).
+If user clones this repository in the following installation step, the `.ini.` will be included.

 -------------

 ## Installation

 GOThresher is available on PyPi, so the recommended way to install GOThresher is through `pip`.
-Do note, this approach will not download any data files that are available on GitHub.
-User will have to clone the repository separately.
+Do note, this approach will not download any data and config files that are available on GitHub.
+User will have to clone the repository separately to download files required to run GOThresher.

 You can install GOThresher by running:
 ```